ssathyanaray2/RentalListing/Readme.md

     4) use http://localhost:3000 in a browser to access the application

 -----------------------------------------------------------------------
-# The services will be available:
+# The services and related url:

 Frontend: http://localhost:3000

 Backend: http://localhost:8000

 -----------------------------------------------------------------------
-# Features:
+# Highlights:

 1) View the stored rental listing in the ui

 2) create a new rental listing

-3) Dockerized the application and database, I believe in dockerizing the application as it is easy to share and standardize the process
+3) Dockerized the application and database.
+I believe in dockerizing the application as it is easy to share and standardize the process and also enables in seeding the database.

 4) I have used express-generator and vite to create application skeleton.

 -----------------------------------------------------------------------
-# Future Improvements:
+# Interesting ways to build on the project:

 1) Add Linters: As JS is a scripting language adding linters will greatly help.

 2) Pagination Support: As the number of rental listing grows, loading all data at once can impact performance.
 Pagination is an important feature that greatly helps in performance improvement.
 Example: fetch and display 30 rentals and create a pagination element to fetch next 30 when the user requests.

-3) Dynamic Image Uploads: As of now I have used a generic image for all the listing, if the application is deployed in AWS, S3 can be used to store and retrieve images very efficiently and securely.
+3) Dynamic Image Uploads: As of now I have used a generic image for all the listing, if the application is deployed in AWS, S3 can be used to store and retrieve images efficiently and securely.

-4) AWS Deployment & Architecture: The application can be deployed using AWS services.
+4) AWS Deployment & Architecture: The application can be deployed in AWS.
 I have designed an AWS architecture diagram to demonstrate deployment strategy and showcase my cloud skills.
 -----------------------------------------------------------------------